kontent-ai/smart-link/README.md

 - **Environment-Level Attributes:** Begin by assigning the `data-kontent-environment-id` attribute to a high-level element, such as the `<body>` tag.
 Similarly, assign the `data-kontent-language-codename` alongside the environment id ID to establish the language context for all contained elements.

 > [!NOTE]
-> The environment ID and language codename can also be configured during SDK initialization.
+> The environment ID and language codename values can be configured during SDK initialization.
 See the [Configuration section](#configuration) for details on setting these values programmatically.

 - **Content-Specific Attributes:** After setting environment attributes, mark your content items and their elements:
   - Use `data-kontent-item-id` on elements that represent entire content items